Skip to Content

 Paris Chong, Gallery Director, Leica Gallery, Los Angeles, CA

-Paris Chong is the Gallery Director of the prestigious Leica Gallery Los Angeles.
-With over two decades of experience as a Curator she has represented galleries and artists in events including Photo LA, Photo SF, Paris Photo, Paris Photo LA, The Palm Springs Photo Festival in addition to promoting Leica Gallery Los Angeles at international shows such as Art Basel and Photo Paris.
-Ms. Chong has also served as a respected and sought-after portfolio reviewer for The IPA Photo Awards, Fresh Look, Photoville, The Palm Springs Photo Festival and the ongoing Meet the Curator portfolio reviews for Leica Akademie USA.
+Paris Chong is the Gallery Director and Curator at the prestigious Leica Gallery Los Angeles.
+With over two decades of experience as a Curator she has represented galleries and artists at events including Photo LA, Photo SF, Paris Photo, Paris Photo LA and The Palm Springs Photo Festival in addition to promoting Leica Gallery LA in international shows such as Art Basel and Photo Paris.
+Ms. Chong has also served as a respected and sought-after juror and portfolio reviewer for The International Photography Awards (IPA, Lucies), Recontres d’ Arles, FotoFest, refocus Awards, Critical Mass, Paris International Street Photography Awards (PISPA).
+Rome Photo Lab, NEPR with the Griffin Museum, Leica Women Photo Project, LACP, ASMP, Photo Lucida and the ongoing Meet the Curator portfolio reviews for Leica Akademie US.

 Katie Clifford, Editorial Director, GOST Books, London, UK